Loki-Astari/geeky-nextjs/content/posts/Vector-ResourceManagementCopySwap.md

         ::operator delete(tmpBuffer);
 ```

-Using these two observations we have a rewrite of the copy assignment operator.
+Using these two observations, we have a rewrite of the copy assignment operator.

-Copy Assignment (Try 3)
+#### Copy Assignment (Try 3)
 ```c
 class Vector
 {